intel/nauta/docs/user-guide/actions/config.md

 |`-h, --help` | No | Displays help messaging information. |

-**Note:** Number of CPUs shown should be interpreted according to the following article: [Meaning of CPU](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-cpu) and the amount of memory given here should be interpreted according to the following acle:
+**Note:** Number of CPUs shown should be interpreted according to the following article: [Meaning of CPU](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-cpu) and the amount of memory given here should be interpreted according to the following article:
 [Meaning of Memory](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/#meaning-of-memory).

 ### Returns